tfquirk/weTravel/README.md

 [image]: https://i.ytimg.com/vi/hyuwWChCl3M/1.jpg "weTravel Demo Video"
 [reference link]: https://youtu.be/hyuwWChCl3M

-Please click on the image above if you would like to see a video demo of the DocFinder.
+Please click on the image above if you would like to see a video demo of the weTravel.

 ## Overview